seedwing-io/seedwing-tekton-example/README.md

 # seedwing-tekton-example

-*WIP*

-Example of using Seedwing Policy in a Tekton pipeline.

-## prerequisites

-* A Kubernetes cluster
-* Cosign
+This repository contains Tekton resources that demonstrate how to use Seedwing Policy in a pipeline.
+It provides resources to build and attach attestations, verify project-specific policies, and verify build attestation according to policies.

+Before using this repository, you will need a Kubernetes cluster, the Cosign tool, and the tkn tool.

 ## Setting up Tekton

-If you have not already set up Tekton, install pipelines and chains components:
+To set up Tekton, you need to install the pipeline and chains components by running these commands:

 ``` 4d
 kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/previous/v0.42.0/release.yaml